NETWORK

 WORKING GROUPS

-- Visualisation (Dr. Marcus John, Fraunhofer INT)
+- Visualization (Dr. Marcus John, Fraunhofer INT; Alexander Schniedermann, DZHW)

 SUMMER SCHOOL (esss)